daanvanhecke/ops3-g05/deelopdracht01/Lampstack/README.md

 # Demo/playground server with a LAMP stack

-aa
 This project sets up a development CentOS 7.1 server with a LAMP stack and Wordpress using Vagrant + Ansible.
 It is intended as a demo/playground machine and was set up for a introductory Linux workshop.

-This should work on Linux, MacOS X, Windows, etc.
+This should work on Linux, aMacOS X, Windows, etc.

 ## Dependencies